-On cheaper airlines you need to bring your own entertainment.
-Great news is now we have plenty of options in gaming devices, e-readers and downloadable shows for binge watching.
+On cheaper airlines, you need to bring your own entertainment.
+The great news is now we have plenty of options in gaming devices, e-readers and downloadable shows for binge watching.

 6. Charger – both USB and plug

-Most long haul airplanes have a USB charger in seat for each person.
+Most long haul aeroplanes have a USB charger in the seat for each person.
 Others have a ‘wall’ charger under the seat – these are usually a little hidden, dig around or ask the flight attendant.

 7. Clothing for 2 days

-Airlines loose luggage – not everyone’s and not everyday but when they do you want to be ready.
-I spend 4 weeks of my 5 week honeymoon with no luggage.
+Airlines lose luggage – not everyone’s and not every day but when they do you want to be ready.
+I spend 4 weeks of my 5-week honeymoon with no luggage after the airline lost it 1 week in.
 It turned up 6 weeks after it was lost but I spend my entire honeymoon feeling uncomfortable in clothing bought from resort and cruise shops.
-I recommend two sets of clothing so that you can wash one set while wearing the other.
+I recommend packing two sets of clothing in your hand luggage.
+That way you can wash one set while wearing the other.